pingcap/docs-cn/tidb-cloud/import-parquet-files.md

 To allow TiDB Cloud to access the Parquet files in the Amazon S3 or GCS bucket, do one of the following:

-- If your organization is using TiDB Cloud as a service on AWS, [configure cross-account access to Amazon S3](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md#step-2-configure-amazon-s3-access).
+- If your Parquet files are located in Amazon S3, [configure cross-account access to Amazon S3](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md#step-2-configure-amazon-s3-access).

     Once finished, make a note of the Role ARN value as you will need it in [Step 4](#step-4-import-parquet-files-to-tidb-cloud).

-- If your organization is using TiDB Cloud as a service on Google Cloud Platform (GCP), [configure cross-account access to GCS](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md#step-2-configure-gcs-access).
+- If your Parquet files are located in GCS, [configure cross-account access to GCS](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md#step-2-configure-gcs-access).

 ## Step 4.
 Import Parquet files to TiDB Cloud